shivanaguttiadi/Adi_DevOps_Answers/Security_Answers.README.md

 28. **How does cloud security differ from traditional on-premises security models?**

     *Answer*: Cloud security differs from traditional on-premises security models in several ways, including shared responsibility models, scalability, elasticity, virtualized infrastructure, API-driven automation, and the use of cloud-native security services.
 Cloud security also requires a shift in mindset from perimeter-based defenses to a more holistic approach that encompasses identity, data, applications, and infrastructure security.

-Of course!
-Here are more simple questions and answers focusing on cloud security in AWS:

 29. **What are the key security principles in AWS?**